If you’re wondering what to do with that leftover ham, try this simple pea soup recipe.

 - Add the veggies and heat them for about 8-10 minutes.

-- Season with salt, pepper and 1 teaspoon of oregano.
+- When the pot returns to a boil, reduce heat to low and add salt, pepper and 1 teaspoon of oregano.
 Add a Bay Leaf if you have one (be sure to remove it BEFORE you go at it with a kitchen wand)

-- Bring to boil, then reduce to a low temp (lowest setting), cover with lid (leaving a small gap for steam to escape) and let it simmer for 2 hours.
+- Cover with a lid (leaving a small gap for steam to escape) and let it simmer for 2 hours.

 - You will be able to tell when it’s ready by tasting.
 If the peas are still crunching or hard, keep cooking.